FOSSEE/eSim/README.md

 ## 📥 Download Instructions

-You can download the ZIP file for any specific platform folder (`Ubuntu`, `Ubuntu-Standalone`, `Windows`, `Windows-Standalone`) separately and follow the instructions inside.
+You can download the ZIP file for any specific platform folder (`Ubuntu-Integrate`, `Ubuntu-Standalone`, `Windows-Integrate`, `Windows-Standalone`) separately and follow the instructions inside.

 Make sure to read the corresponding `README.md` or `INSTALL-TOOLMANAGER` for proper setup.